-The six plane packs offer extra planes and their non-standard modifications.
+The seven plane packs offer extra planes and their non-standard modifications.
 The first two (Bloody April and Furious Wings) bring out the career span to full length (first for Britons, second for other Allies, both or just second for Germans).
 The other two (Birth of Warbirds and The Ultimate Best Fighter) flesh out the very beginning end very end of career, mostly for Germans, and bring utility two-seaters.
-The last two are oddball stuff to be run alongside (or regardless) of "mainstream" career tracks - alternative fighters, fighting two-seaters, strategic bombers, seaplane and odd utility two seater.
+The last three are mostly oddball stuff to be run alongside (or regardless) of "mainstream" career tracks - alternative fighters, fighting two-seaters, strategic bombers, seaplane and odd utility two seater.
 Ace Pack

 Without simple gauges, you need these instruments for both Nieuports, Albatros and Pfalz.
 Both F.okkers and S.E.5a benefit from them somewhat, while SPAD and Camel benefit mostly from extra gunsights that every plane receives.
 Depending on your plane preferences, you may want this DLC badly or skip it.